Skip to content

 In your composition, you want things to feel comfortable.
 You don't want images that sit too close to the edges.
 It's important that the positive space is balanced out by the negative space.
 It's also important to choose (or create) an image that highlights one focal point above all others.

-It's additionally important to avoid tangent edges, and including a bit of overlap.
+It's additionally important to avoid tangent edges and include a bit of overlap.
 You want to avoid the feeling of being trapped, stuck, or the feeling of falling.

 For example, if you have a figure running to the right, you will want to leave room in front of them to run.
 Placing a subject in motion facing the edge of the canvas with no room to move leaves the viewer feeling trapped.